DebRC/Algorithm-Visualizer/README.md

 ### Sorting Algorithms
 The Sorting Algorithm Visualizer window again has the option to change the searching algorithm according to user needs (i.e. no need to go to the main window to change).
 Option to generate and shuffle the array is provided. __Two options are given to choose the type of visualization user wants to see.
 One using bar graph and other is colour bars.__ The sort button starts the sorting operation.
+Slider for changing the size of the array and the speed of the visualization is provided.
 There's a label for showing number of comparisons done after each operation.
 Also an algorithm info section is given which will give necessary time complexity details of the sorting algorithm.
 Button for going back to the main menu is also given.
 Once the sorting is done the entire array (bars) is painted green.
 #### &nbsp;&nbsp;&nbsp;&nbsp;Sorting Algorithm Visualizer Interface
 &nbsp;&nbsp;&nbsp;&nbsp; ![Farmers Market Finder Demo](Demo/sorting_interface.gif)
 #### &nbsp;&nbsp;&nbsp;&nbsp;Selection Sort